dangduyute/SDRAM_Controller/README.md

 #### A) Host Command Interface

-The host interface provides a **simple request–response protocol** between a host processor/testbench and the SDRAM controller.
+The host interface provides a **simple request–response protocol** between a processor and the SDRAM controller.

 ##### Command Channel (Host → Controller)